altitude-labs/altitrace/packages/frontend/README.md

 # @altitrace/frontend

-The web frontend for AltiTrace - an interactive playground to build, simulate, and visualize HyperEVM transactions.
+The web frontend for Altitrace - an interactive playground to build, simulate, and visualize HyperEVM transactions.

 ## Tech Stack